James Cellan Jones

-Alan James Gwynne Cellan Jones (13 July 1931 – 30 August 2019) was a British television and film director.
+Alan James Gwynne Cellan Jones (13 July 1931 – 30 August 2019) was a Welsh television and film director.
 From 1963, he directed over 50 television series and films, specialising in dramas.

 He was particularly associated with the "Classic Serial" during the golden age of BBC drama, and some of his most significant work was in televising late 19th-century and 20th-century British literary works.
 Two of his most ambitious and successful directorial adaptations were the miniseries The Forsyte Saga (1967), which became a national and international hit, and Fortunes of War (1987); and he was also known for his award-winning productions of Jennie: Lady Randolph Churchill (1974) and Harnessing Peacocks (1993).

 Cellan Jones was Head of Plays at BBC Television, chairman of BAFTA, and chairman of the Directors Guild of Great Britain.

 Early life and education

 James Cellan Jones was born in 1931 in Swansea, Wales, the son of surgeon Cecil Cellan-Jones and his wife Lavinia (née Dailey).
 James later dropped the hyphen in his surname.

 He was educated in England, attending the Dragon School in Oxford, and Charterhouse School in Surrey.
 From a family of physicians, he studied natural sciences at St John's College, Cambridge, where he received his BA in 1952, later raised to an MA in 1978.